kt3k/bmp/README.md

   README.md: v%.%.%
 ```

 - `version` is the current version of your repository.
-You need to update this
+You need to set this to
-  to the actuall current version number.
+  the actuall current version number.
 - `commit` is the commit message which is used when you perform the command
-  `bmp -c`, which commits with appropriate commit message, and cut the tag.
-This
+  `bmp -c`, which commits the change, and cut the tag.
+This field is optional,
-  field is optional, and you can delete this if you don't want to use committing
+  and you can delete this if you don't want to use committing feature.
-  feature.
 - `files` contains the version number patterns in files.
 For example, if your
   README.md file contains `my-library v1.2.3`, then you need to set this
   property to `README.md: my-library v%.%.%`.
 (As you can see `%.%.%` part
   represents the version number) `bmp` doesn't parse your files.
 So you can list
   any files with any syntax.

-Then you need to modify this file to fit the reality of your repository.
-It
+Then you need to modify this file to fit the existing state of your repository.
-might be something like the below, for example:
+It might look something like the below, for example:

 ```yaml
 version: 0.4.3